New course title: Planting and managing a woodland

 Andy Reynolds will lead this course.
 He is a woodland owner and a consultant with a degree in woodland management and promoter of self-reliance.
 He has spent the last 20 years rebuilding a home and changing the surrounding fields from dead agricultural land into an oasis of natural life.
 Read his blog here.

-Fran Pickering will be assisting Andy.
+Fran Pickering is a permaculture tutor with Brighton Permaculture Trust and will be assisting Andy.

 Meeting point